rizwan09/rizwan09.github.io/_publications/1_dhakasim.md

 <a href='https://www.researchgate.net/profile/Md-Rizwan-Parvez/publication/277326995_DhakaSim_A_Tool_for_Simulating_Traffic_Mobility_in_Dhaka_City/links/57529a8a08ae6807fafb7e15/DhakaSim-A-Tool-for-Simulating-Traffic-Mobility-in-Dhaka-City.pdf' target="_blank">[Download Paper]</a><a href='' target="_blank">[Source Code]</a>

 <p align="justify">
-  Abstract—We demonstrate a microscopic traffic simulator with mixed simulation capability that mimics real traffic scenarios in a virtual environment using real road network topology and real traffic data.
+ We demonstrate a microscopic traffic simulator with mixed simulation capability that mimics real traffic scenarios in a virtual environment using real road network topology and real traffic data.
 The purpose of our project is to evaluate